FUNDAMENTALS OF CONTROLLED DOCUMENT MANAGEMENT

 User Interface and Control

 Document search results must be presented to end users in such a manner that users are not likely to inadvertently use a document which is not the latest release of a current document.
-Documents which have been cancelled, or releases which have been superseded, should not be presented without additional deliberate actions by the user or perhaps specific authorisation.
+Documents which have been cancelled, or releases which have been superseded, should not be presented without additional deliberate actions by the user or perhaps specific authorization.
 The most efficient way to handle these requirements is via metadata.

 Given that users must be able to download document files for various reasons, a strategy must be applied to reduce the risk of non-current documents being used.
 The simplest and most efficient strategy for ensuring that users are only referring to the current release of a document is to explicitly communicate on each document that the master copy resides in a given nominated single repository.
 Documents viewed through channels outside of that repository are defined as uncontrolled by default.
 Thus, the designation of what constitutes a 'controlled copy' is not by what is displayed on the document, or whether or not it is printed, but by the user interface channel through which it is being viewed.